InCommon CAMP, BaseCAMP, Advance CAMP

 Archives for past CAMP, Advance CAMP, Day CAMP

 About the CAMP series — Since 2002, the Campus Architecture and Middleware Planning (CAMP) series has focused on issues relating to identity and access management.
 The meetings have helped to promote effective campus identity practices, and to educate higher education institutions about how to participate in a national and growing international trust infrastucture.
-As of 2010, CAMP is operated by InCommon with the support of Internet2 and EDUCAUSE.
+As of 2010, CAMP is operated by InCommon with the support of Internet2.
 CAMP was originally funded by several awards from the National Science Foundation and delivered as a partnership between Internet2 and EDUCAUSE.